 If you’ve ever taken a sauna, a study showing that saunas relieve stress is like a study proving saunas are hot.
 You already know that.

-Nevertheless, there are clinical studies have shown that frequent sauna use does wonders for stress management and anxiety.
+Nevertheless, some clinical studies have shown frequent sauna is good for stress management and anxiety.
 Researchers have contributed sauna stress relief to ‘forced mindfulness’ and the “release of endorphins and other opioid-like peptides.”
-There’s also a likely connection between improved sleep quality, taking time out of a busy life, and maybe even the placebo of taking time for yourself on a stress relieving activity.
+There’s also a likely connection between improved sleep quality, taking time out of a busy life, and maybe even the placebo of taking time for yourself on a stress-relieving activity.

-This highlights how the positive benefits of sauna use are compounding, and difficult to measure.
-For instance, taking time out of your day for yourself, regardless of the activity, could be contributor to the decrease in mortality for sauna users.
+This highlights how the positive benefits of sauna use are compounding and difficult to measure.
+For instance, taking time out of your day for yourself, regardless of the activity, could decrease mortality for sauna users.